elihoole/nano-bm25/RANKING.md

 BM25(q, 5) = 5.6648
 $$

-So we can be happy.
-BM25 ranks doc 5 above doc 4 (5.6648 > 2.7254).
-Repetition of a common term in doc 4 ("usa") saturates and is further tempered by length normalization, while doc 5’s broader coverage of discriminative terms (including rule) is rewarded.
+We can be happy: with our defaults for $k_1$ and $b$, BM25 ranks doc 5 above doc 4 (5.6648 > 2.7254).
+Repetition of a common term in doc 4 ("usa") saturates and is further tempered by length normalisation, while doc 5’s broader coverage of discriminative terms (including rule) is rewarded.

 To verify, run:
 ```bash